Sickle cell disease

-Sickle cell disease (SCD) is a group of blood disorders typically inherited.
-The most common type is known as sickle cell anaemia.
-It results in an abnormality in the oxygen-carrying protein haemoglobin found in red blood cells.
-This leads to a rigid, sickle-like shape under certain circumstances.
+Sickle cell disease (SCD), also simply called sickle cell, is a group of inherited haemoglobin-related blood disorders.
+The most common type is known as sickle cell anemia.
+Sickle cell anemia results in an abnormality in the oxygen-carrying protein haemoglobin found in red blood cells.
+This leads to the red blood cells adopting an abnormal sickle-like shape under certain circumstances.
+With this shape, they are unable to deform as they pass through capillaries, causing blockages.

 Problems in sickle cell disease typically begin around 5 to 6 months of age.
-A number of health problems may develop, such as attacks of pain (known as a sickle cell crisis), anemia, swelling in the hands and feet, bacterial infections, and stroke.
-Long-term pain may develop as people get older.
-The average life expectancy in the developed world is 40 to 60 years.
+Several health problems may develop, such as attacks of pain (known as a sickle cell crisis) in joints, anemia, swelling in the hands and feet, bacterial infections, dizziness and stroke.
+The probability of severe symptoms, including long-term pain, increases with age.
+Without treatment, people with sickle cell disease rarely reach adulthood, but with good healthcare, median life expectancy is between 58 and 66 years.
+All of the major organs are affected by sickle cell disease.
+The liver, heart, kidneys, lungs, gallbladder, eyes, bones, and joints can be damaged from the abnormal functions of the sickle cells and their inability to effectively flow through the small blood vessels.

-Sickle cell disease occurs when a person inherits two abnormal copies of the β-globin gene (HBB) that makes haemoglobin, one from each parent.
-This gene occurs in chromosome 11.
+Sickle cell disease occurs when a person inherits two abnormal copies of the β-globin gene that make haemoglobin, one from each parent.
 Several subtypes exist, depending on the exact mutation in each haemoglobin gene.
 An attack can be set off by temperature changes, stress, dehydration, and high altitude.
 A person with a single abnormal copy does not usually have symptoms and is said to have sickle cell trait.
 Such people are also referred to as carriers.
 Diagnosis is by a blood test, and some countries test all babies at birth for the disease.
 Diagnosis is also possible during pregnancy.

 The care of people with sickle cell disease may include infection prevention with vaccination and antibiotics, high fluid intake, folic acid supplementation, and pain medication.
 Other measures may include blood transfusion and the medication hydroxycarbamide (hydroxyurea).
-A small percentage of people can be cured by a transplant of bone marrow cells.
+In 2023, new gene therapies were approved involving the genetic modification and replacement of blood forming stem cells in the bone marrow.